 Greeks become mainstream Utahns

 As most immigrants were men, in the absence of mail-order brides, many Greeks married foreigners or native-born Americans.
 It is a mini-story of America.
 Intermarriage, assimilation, and cross-cultural sharing are what make us Americans.
 This story is, of course, the story of immigration everywhere.

-Greeks in Utah, from that original immigration in the decade or so before the Balkan Wars, to post World War II and 1960s immigration, evolved from an exotic minority to being mainstream Utahns.
-Greeks, though they assimilated local ways, remained deeply attached to their religion and culture.
+Greeks in Utah, from that original immigration in the decade or so before the Balkan Wars to post World War II and 1960s immigration, evolved from an exotic minority to being mainstream Utahns.
+Greeks, though they assimilated to local ways, remained deeply attached to their religion and culture.
 Greeks succeeded in the realms of business, politics, and culture.

 He did not return home alone; only after marrying a girl from a neighboring village did he returned to the US.
-My mother joked that it was more than patriotism that sent him back to Greece; he had remembered my grandmother from a village festival he had attended before he immigrated.
+My mother joked that it was more than patriotism that sent him back to Greece.
+He had remembered my grandmother from a village festival he had attended before he immigrated.

 My maternal grandparents raised five children and had thirteen grandchildren.
 Their children are all now gone as well, buried within a few yards of their parents, rooted in the Utah soil.
 I forgot to, but ought to have, taken a bit of earth with me when I left.

 Cretans would wear an amulet of Cretan earth around their necks to remind them of their roots.
 Perhaps, however, these words suffice, to recall my Greek roots now in the earth of Utah.

 See all the latest news from Greece and the world at Greekreporter.com.
 Contact our newsroom to report an update or send your story, photos and videos.
 Follow GR on Google News and subscribe here to our daily email!